 2. Third Line is the oldest contemporary art space and is highly large and spacious.
 It represents Iranian-middle Eastern art.

 3. Carbon 12 is an active art gallery which came to the avenue in the year 2009 and brought along many other exhibitionists and artists to Al Quoz district.
-It recently held its 50th exhibition and aims at educating and engaging public.
-It occasionally holds talks and publication launches.
+It recently held its 50th exhibition and aims at educating and engaging the public.
+It occasionally holds talks and book launches.

-5. Mad, aka, MECHANICAL ART DEVICES GALLERY is a perfect display of art and mechanics combines.
-It uses the latest technology and machines, and exhibits a series of watches, cars, bikes, robots and flying creatures.
+5. Mad, aka, MECHANICAL ART DEVICES GALLERY is a perfect display of art and mechanics combined.
+It uses the latest technology and machines and exhibits a series of watches, cars, bikes, robots and flying creatures.

-6. Grey Noise is a conventional arts gallery which was originally founded in Bangalore and now is based in Dubai.
-It focuses on local and contemporary art practices from South Asia and Middle East and is run by its Pakistani owners.
-The best part about this gallery is that you will always find someone to guide and explain you through the gallery.
+6. Grey Noise is a conventional art gallery which was originally founded in Bangalore, India and now based in Dubai.
+It focuses on local and contemporary art practices from South Asia and Middle East.

 3. Wild and the Moon is the go-to place for all health freaks situated near the arts hub.
 Famous for its healthy dishes and delicacies.
 This café serves fresh fruits and vegetable juices and smoothies.
 It has a live fruit counter and also has tasty snack-bars.

 5. Tom & Serg located on the Sheikh Zayed Road in Al Quoz is another famous café famous for its coffees.
-The place is also widely visited by the local crowd because of its smoothies, vegan food, eggs and the lovely flavours.
+The place is also widely visited by the local crowd because of its smoothies, vegan food and eggs.